Blackout (2008 American film)

 Blackout is a 2008 psychological thriller film directed by Rigoberto Castañeda and starring Amber Tamblyn, Aidan Gillen, Armie Hammer, and Katie Stuart.
-It is based on the eponymous novel by Italian novelist Gianluca Morozzi, although the plot of the film deviates heavily from the source material.
+It is based on the novel of the same name by Italian novelist Gianluca Morozzi, although the plot of the film deviates heavily from the source material.
 The plot is about three people, one of whom is a serial killer, who are trapped in an elevator after a power blackout.

 Plot

 Three strangers (two men and a woman) are riding in an elevator when a power outage leaves them stranded.
 It is slowly revealed that one of the men is suffering from losing his wife.
 The other man had just experienced a domestic disturbance with his girlfriend's father.
 The woman, covered in blood, just left the hospital after visiting her grandmother.

 The movie opens with Karl visiting his wife's grave.
 His young daughter shows up with Karl's sister-in-law and they play Marco Polo for a while.
 He asks his sister-in-law to care for his daughter so he can take care of something.
 He drives home where the blackout traps him.
 During flashbacks we see him taking photos of a woman whom he later buys a drink and takes to his car.

 Claudia is a student who lives with her grandmother.
 Her grandmother advises to relax and enjoy life.
 The story opens with Claudia covered in blood, leaving a hospital for home.
 She enters the elevator, which she notices is making weird noises.

 Tommy at first appears tough.
 He is first shown leaving his girlfriend's house on his motorcycle, then entering the elevator along with Karl and Claudia.
 When Karl takes Tommy's picture, claiming to have captured the perfect picture of angst, Tommy freaks out and demands he delete it.
 During a flashback we learn he is a former drug addict and fought with his girlfriend's alcoholic father.
 When he and Claudia start arguing, Karl urges them to remain calm.
 Tommy is then shown playing with a butterfly knife, which they subsequently use to keep the elevator's door open for ventilation.
 Tommy eventually climbs out the top of the elevator, looking for help.

 As Tommy is climbing up the elevator shaft Claudia flashes back to earlier that day.
 As she and her grandmother are leaving the building, a homeless man asks her for money.
 Her grandmother keeps walking and off screen is hit by a car.

 Karl begins to speak about his night before with a woman and that he needs to clean up the apartment before his daughter arrives.
 Tommy, meanwhile, struggles up the shaft but falls hard onto the elevator, breaking his leg and causing the elevator to fall several floors.
 Claudia begins to have a slight asthma attack, but is able to control it.
 Karl, a doctor, reluctantly helps tend to Tommy's broken leg.
 Claudia reveals that she has a bottle of water, causing Karl to accuse her of keeping secrets.